moby/moby/docs/man/docker.1.md

   Display system-wide information

 **docker-inspect(1)**
-  Return low-level information on a container
+  Return low-level information on a container or image

 **docker-kill(1)**
   Kill a running container (which includes the wrapper process and everything